PAPERZILLA

 Journal alerts

-Newsletter-style paper alerts
+Newsletter-style alerts

 Additional sources on request

+Items marked with * are paper-related datasets, software repos, and patents.
 Need another source?
 Let us know.

-Built for everyone
+Built for humans and agents

 Built for researchers, teams, and AI agents

-Paperzilla does not lock your research feed into one interface.
+Paperzilla does not lock your research data feed into one interface.
 The same relevance-filtered stream can be read by people, shared with teams, or consumed by AI agents and automation workflows.

 Human review